German submarine U-502: Third patrol

 then the Panamanian 8,329 GRT Thalia with torpedoes and shell-fire that morning.

 That afternoon she badly damaged the American 9,002 GRT Sun with a single torpedo.
 The crew initially abandoned ship, but later re-boarded and managed to take her into Aruba to make repairs.

 The U-boat returned to Lorient on 16 March after 57 days at sea.

 Fourth patrol

 Her fourth and final patrol was her most productive.
 Sailing from Lorient on 22 April 1942, she resumed her predations in the Caribbean Sea.

-Her first success came on 11 May, northeast of the Virgin Islands, where she sank the unescorted British 4,963 GRT cargo ship Cape of Good Hope with torpedoes and shell-fire.
+Her first success came on 11 May, northeast of the Virgin Islands, where she sank the unescorted British 4,963 GRT cargo ship Cape of Good Hope with one torpedo, followed by 20 rounds of 105 mm shell-fire.

 She mistakenly sank the unescorted and neutral 4,996 GRT Brazilian merchant ship Gonçalves Dias with two torpedoes about 100 miles south of Ciudad Trujillo on 24 May.
 The ship was identified as Brazilian only after the attack when the survivors were questioned.